GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### AI states
 - idle: mobs move predictably and are usually patrolling their designated area
 - alerted: mobs will investigate the area where they last saw/heard something suspicious, they move semi-predictably and usually go back to idle after a while without any sign of suspicious activity
-- combat: mobs move unpredictably and it'll take longer for them to go back to idle (it may not be possible to do so depending on the level design)
+- combat: mobs move unpredictably and it'll take longer for them to go back to idle (it may not be possible to do so depending on the game or level design)
+- you can use that predictability to devise strategies such as sneaking through mobs or luring a mob away from the others to kill it

 ### Angle isolation
 - definition: using the environment/utility to isolate enemies